 Guidelines & Priorities

 Holtzman Wildlife Foundation offers project support to U.S. public charities that share its values and goals.
-The Foundation is now accepting inquiries for grants that will be paid in 2020 and 2021.
-Holtzman Wildlife Foundation plans to make 10 grants of $50,000 to $100,000 in 2020 that impact endangered species through education, advocacy, and repopulation.
+The Foundation is fully committed for grants that will be paid in 2022 and 2023—we plan to make 10 grants of $25,000 to $50,000 between 2022-23 that impact endangered species through education, advocacy, and repopulation.
 Projects that are closely aligned with our priorities will receive consideration for support.

 Holtzman Wildlife Foundation is interested in supporting projects and organizations for which a grant might have a long-term transformational impact on the organization and on the species, habitat, or policy of interest.

 We’re seeking to develop partnerships with small, lesser-known organizations (or projects) led by visionary leaders; large, well-funded projects are of significantly less interest.
 By providing strategic funding to these projects, Holtzman Wildlife Foundation aims to bring greater attention and support for the organization’s work.

 Higher priority will be given to projects that focus on:

 - Habitat protection for endangered species